Certification Process

 Following review, applicants are notified of the certification outcome.

 If certification is granted, it indicates that the business has met the CCA Cleaning Compliance Standard™ at the time of evaluation.
-Certification reflects documented alignment, not guaranteed outcomes or performance.

 If certification is not granted, applicants may receive general guidance on areas that did not meet standards and may reapply after making appropriate adjustments.